alisonbooth/alisonbooth2.github.io/README.md

 I am a professor of English at the University of Virginia who specializes in nineteenth-century women's culture, life narrative, and digital humanities.
 I co-direct the Scholars' Lab and serve as Faculty Director of the Graduate Digital Humanities Certificate.
+My digital projects is [Collective Biographies of Women](http://cbw.iath.virginia.edu).

 ## Practicum